FozzieUK/FoxESS-BMS-to-Battery-Protocol-RS485/README.md

 The RS485 should be configured with 115,200 baud, N, 8, 1

-So far I am only documenting the running state, it is clear that battery serial numbers are not transmitted in the normal real time messages, and as the BMS has this information it must be part of the start up negotiation (to be documented)
+So far I have only documenting the running state, I have captured the startup (but not yet documented), at startup the BMS checks the packs for operation response, and then requests battery serial numbers and pack status before it moves into normal state.

 ## Messages

-Unlike other BMS protocols where the messages have an [SOI]...[EOI] this protocol is different....
+Unlike other BMS protocols where the messages have an [SOI]...[EOI] this protocol differs..

 As a general rule the BMS sends a 10 byte message which contains the <pack_id>,<function>,<length>,<command bytes 1,2,3>, followed by a 2 byte checksum and <0d>,<0a>.